Gabe-Torres/Gabe-Torres/README.md

 occupation: "Software Engineer"
 education:
   [
-    "ACCET Accredited program - Turing School of Software and Design", "Bachelor's in Anthropology - University of North Texas", "Undergraduate Certificate in Applied Anthropology - University of North Texas", ]
+    "Turing School of Software and Design",
+     "University of North Texas",
+  ]

 fields_of_interests: